Wash & Go Routine for Medium-Porosity, Low-Volume, Medium-Textured 3A-3C Curls (WGR177-180)

 Section by section layer stylers using Steps 4a through 4d.
 The key to getting a good set is to coax your curls into clumping.
 This is easier to achieve on soaking wet hair.
 For super defined curls part hair into smaller sections if you did not do so in Step 3b.
 To help the product penetrate the shaft rather than coat it, regularly re-wet sections by spritzing or misting on warm water while layering on product.
 Use enough product to get definition, but not so much that you weigh strands down or leave excess residue.

-— Step 4a: Define - To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of Curl Defining Cream (This is the C in the LCO method.) to define and lightly hold curls.
+— Step 4a: Define - To define and lightly hold curls emulsify one or two quarter-sized dollops (a little goes a long way) of IDENTITY SHIFT Curl Defining Flaxseed Gel-Cream (This is the C in the LCO method.) to define and lightly hold curls.
 Start at the ends, then work your way up.
 Note: over-saturating your roots may weigh your strands down.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

-— Step 4b: Seal - Apply a thin layer of Multi-Use Curl Nourishing Hair Oil (This is the O in the LCO method) to your strands to ensure that the moisture remains near the hair shaft and to act as a protective layer to prevent losing the moisture to the atmosphere.
+— Step 4b: Seal - Apply a thin layer of LOCK IT IN Curl Nourishing Hair Oil (This is the O in the LCO method) to your strands to ensure that the moisture remains near the hair shaft and to act as a protective layer to prevent losing the moisture to the atmosphere.

 — Step 4c: Hold

-For medium hold that lasts for several days apply Curl Defining Gelée.
+For a medium to strong hold that lasts for several days apply HIGH-KEY JELLY Curl Defining Strong Hold Gel.
 Start at the ends, then work your way up.
 Note: over-saturating your roots may weigh your strands down.
 Clump curls using your preferred curl definition and styling technique (praying-hands, shingling, finger-raking, or Denman-brushing, etc.).

 Step 4e: Dry / Set